Karanaiinfox/llm-rag-chatbot-with-langchain/README.md

 - **kubernetes**: in this folder, you will find the necessary YAML files for deploying the application on a Kubernetes cluster:
     - llama-deployment.yaml: This file defines the deployment configuration, specifying the containers, replicas, resource requests, and other settings for running the application in the cluster.
     - llama-service.yaml: This file sets up a Kubernetes service to expose the application, allowing internal and external communication by defining the ports, selectors, and other networking configurations.
+- **dataset**: this folder contains external PDF files used for Retrieval-Augmented Generation (RAG).
-- **images** : this folder contains all images used on the README file.
+- **images** : this folder includes all the images referenced in the README file.
 - **requirements.txt:** all the packages used in this project.